 Say you’re an established online marketer.
 You’ve researched and built a sizeable online marketing presence with high-quality blogging.
-Maybe you’ve also ensured that your search engine optimization is spot on.
+Maybe you’ve also ensured that your search engine optimisation is spot on.
 Kudos are in order, and you’ve earned your digital keep thus far.

 But there’s one thing that you might be a tad oblivious to when it comes to your SEO and brand awareness.
 You haven’t looked into SEO hosting.
 And you’d be forgiven; it’s kind of a strange concept.